 - Bake for 18-25 minutes.
 If dough still seems soft, continue baking for another few minutes until tops are lightly golden.
 Let scones cool on baking sheet for 5 minutes before transferring to wire rack to cool completely.

 - Scones will stay fresh in airtight container up to 3 days.
 You can also double wrap scones and store in freezer up to 1 month.
 Thaw at room temperature or in microwave.

-TO FREEZE COCONUT OIL: *Measure out 6 TBS coconut oil and transfer to small bowl, place in freezer for at least one hour before grating.
+TO FREEZE COCONUT OIL: Measure out 6 tablespoons of softened coconut oil and transfer to small bowl or plate lined with parchment paper, place in freezer for at least one hour.
 You can also use dairy-free butter or conventional butter if not dairy-free.
 Whichever fat you use, it must be frozen.

-*I have made these scones using non-dairy milk from a carton and there is a slight difference in texture.
+MILK: I have made these scones using non-dairy milk from a carton and there is a slight difference in texture.
 I definitely prefer using canned coconut milk for a richer texture, but both will ultimately work.
-My vegan scones recipes are adapted from my Whole Wheat Coconut Scones, which originally calls for 1 egg.
-If not worried about keeping vegan or egg-free, you can also go this route and use only ⅔ cup coconut milk.
+Regardless of type of milk used, only add enough to allow the dough mixture to come together, without being too wet.

 Nutrition information approximate – calculated with lite canned coconut milk.
 Fat content will be lower if using carton non-dairy milk.

 - Saturated Fat: 10g